 This football uniform design was worn at home by the Florida Gators during the 2006 season.
-It was worn only once, against the Alabama Crimson Tide on September 30, 2006.
 The uniform was created by Nike and we currently have 22 Florida Gators uniforms in our database on Uniform Critics.
 Take a look at the other uniforms for this team and let us know which one is your favorite by rating them and leaving comments.

 Before you can submit your rating for this football uniform, you need to register as a part of our community of uniform critics and log in on the website.
 What are you waiting for?
 All the cool kids are doing it!